Blac Chyna Wins Restraining Order Against Rob Kardashian: Watch

 Blac Chyna, 29, and her high-powered attorney, Lisa Bloom, 55, had a major victory in a Los Angeles court on July 10.
 A judge granted Chyna with a temporary restraining order against Rob Kardashian, 30, after an 8:30 AM PT hearing.
 Chyna took their July 5, social media battle to court after Rob posted her nude photos [that have since been deleted] on Instagram and Twitter.
 Chyna has also claimed that she is afraid of Rob after he allegedly beat her in April 2017.
 Watch the LIVE press conference, below.
 [Courtesy of TMZ].

 “We had a complete and total victory,” Bloom said during a post-hearing press conference.
-She admitted that the judge granted Chyna and her legal council with “everything we asked for.”
-Bloom informed reporters that Chyna was granted with a “set of strong and forcible restraining orders against Rob Kardashian, which restrain him from, coming near, restraining him from cyberbullying, restraining him from posting anything about her online of a personal nature including photos and videos.”
+Bloom admitted that the judge granted Chyna and her legal council with “everything we asked for.”
+Bloom informed reporters that Chyna was granted with a “set of strong and forcible restraining orders against Rob Kardashian, which restrain him from coming near her, restraining him from cyberbullying, restraining him from posting anything about her online of a personal nature, including photos and videos.”

 Rob, who has hired Hollywood heavyweight attorney, Robert Shapiro, 74, has not commented on Chyna’s restraining order.
 Shapiro, who also formerly represented O.J.
 Simpson, 70, was reportedly in court today.